drashland/website-v2/docs/sinco/v3.x/1_getting_started/4_v2_to_v3_migration_guide.md

 This is the migration guide for upgrading from v2 to v3.

-There's quite a few things you would need to change, but we hoped that changing these would improve the experience long term, so whilst migrating is a pain (as we all know), the API will make more sense and be easier to write.
+There are quite a few things you would need to change, but we hoped that changing these would improve the experience long term, so whilst migrating is a pain (as we all know), the API will make more sense and be easier to write.